 All certified congregations have one member delegate for every 50 members (or fraction thereof), with a minimum of two delegates.
+The Church of the Larger Fellowship (CLF) is entitled to 22 member delegates.

 |Membership of Member Congregation||Member Delegates|